 Almost a third said that it was late at night and there wasn’t anyone around.

-A quarter said that they were only using it for a few minutes.
+A quarter said that it was because they were only using the bay for a few minutes.

-Some motorists have taken advantage of deserted car parks in the last few months too.
-One in eight admit to parking in a parent and child parking bay during lockdown.
+One in eight admitted to parking in a parent and child parking bay during lockdown.

 One in seven did this because they knew there was no one around to enforce the rules.